stadub/CmdScripts/README.md

 ## SkypeSecondary.bat ##

-Add to autorun entry which runs second Skype instance
+Add to autorun entry which runs second `Skype` instance

 ## SkypeAdds.cmd ##

-Remove Adds from Skype
+Remove Adds from `Skype`

 ## AddContextMenuPowershell.cmd ##

-Add "Open PowerShell Here" entry to the Explorer directory context menu
+Add `Open PowerShell Here` entry to the `Explorer` directory context menu

 ## *Utilities:* ##

 ## EvaluatedRun.cmd ##

 Shell script to allow to run commands with evaluated privileges
-- Automatically resolves path to executable (from %Path% variable)
+- Automatically resolves path to executable (from `%Path%` variable)
 - In case of Admin shell(or disable UAC) just starts command

 *Example:*